How to Apply for Federal Student Loans and Parent Loans

 Beginning with the Summer 2010 Semester, NCCC participates exclusively in the William D. Ford Federal Direct Loan Program.
 Under this program, students and parents borrow directly from the federal government to pay for college costs, rather than a bank or credit union.

 The starting point for all financial aid is the FAFSA application.
 Students must first complete this application first (every year), before student loan eligibility can be determined.
 If you have not already completed the FAFSA Application and received an award package from NCCC, please refer to our How to Apply for Financial Aid Webpage for instructions for getting started on the financial aid process.
 You can return to this page later - once your financial aid applications have been processed.

 Federal Stafford Student Loans - How to Apply

 Step 1.
 Submit the NCCC Federal Stafford Loan Application to the Financial Aid Office

 The award letter that you received from NCCC indicates the maximum dollar value of your eligibility for a student loan.
 You do not have to borrow the full amount, but you cannot borrow more than your eligibility.
-If you have decided to borrow a student loan under the Federal Direct Stafford Loan Program, you must first complete an NCCC Federal Stafford Loan Application and submit the completed form to the Financial Aid Office.
+If you have decided to borrow a student loan under the Federal Direct Stafford Loan Program, you must first complete the William Ford Federal Direct Loan Processing Form and submit the completed form to the Financial Aid Office.
 Please wait until this application is processed by the Financial Aid Office and you have received your approval before continuing to the next step.